Truth-in-Taxation: Tax Rate Adoption

 School districts add four cents to the lesser of the compressed operating tax rate or the effective M&O rate to get their highest M&O rate.
 They then add the debt service rate to get the final rollback tax rate.
-To calculate the effective M&O rate, school districts should consult the Texas Education Agency or their Regional Education Service Center.
+To calculate the effective M&O rate, school districts should consult the Texas Education Agency.
+11

 School districts must publish a notice before their public hearings as required by the Education Code.
-Counties and cities must meet publishing requirements in the Local Government Code.
-Water districts must comply with requirements defined in the Water Code.
-Small taxing units are allowed to file one simplified notice before adoption of a tax rate in compliance with Tax Code requirements or follow the notice requirements for cities and counties in the Local Government Code.
+15 Counties and cities must meet publishing requirements in the Local Government Code.
+16 Water districts must comply with requirements defined in the Water Code.
+17 Small taxing units are allowed to file one simplified notice before adoption of a tax rate in compliance with Tax Code requirements or, if they are cities or counties, follow the notice requirements in the Local Government Code.
 All other taxing units are required by the Tax Code to publish multiple quarter-page notices regarding the public hearings and before the meeting scheduled for the vote to adopt a tax rate.
+18

 After publishing the required notice, taxing units must hold two public hearings.
-A quorum of the governing body must be present at both hearings.
-Taxpayers must have the opportunity to express their views on the increase at each hearing.
-The governing body may not adopt the tax rate at either of these hearings.
+21 A quorum of the governing body must be present at both hearings.
+22 Taxpayers must have the opportunity to express their views on the increase at each hearing.
+23 The governing body may not adopt the tax rate at either of these hearings.
 At each hearing, the governing body must announce the date, time and place of the meeting at which it will vote on the tax rate.
-These hearing requirements do not apply to school districts, small taxing units or water districts.
+24 Public hearings must be held on a weekday, not a holiday.
+25 These hearing requirements do not apply to school districts, small taxing units or water districts.

 Open Meetings Notices